 Contractual Law – “Raw” or “Original” Legal Drafting

-Drafting of original employment contracts, sales agreements, promissory notes, sale of (large and small) business or personal assets (from business equipment to personal acreage), division of business assets, debts, etc…
+Drafting of original employment contracts, sales agreements, promissory notes, sale of (large and small) business or personal assets (from business equipment to personal acreage), the division of business assets, debts, etc…

 Chapter 7 and 13